UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-28-team12-image-video-colorization.md

 ---

 > Historical videos like old movies are all black and white before the invention of colored cameras.
 However, have you wondered how the good old time looked like with colors?
-We will attempt to colorize old videos with the power of deep generative models.
+We will attempt to colorize old videos with the power of deep neural networks.

 <!--more-->
 {: class="table-of-content"}